Displaced Topologies

-I grew up doodling on my father’s mechanical engineering textbooks, and sewing clothes using patterns from my mother’s fashion magazines.
-As an artist, I favour compositions where the whole consists of tailored parts, forming a structure akin to a blueprint, reflecting my need to make things work and create order out of chaos.
-My worldview lends to structural symbols reminiscent of maps, archives, borders, and walls.
-Walls often come up in my narratives.
-I remember the walls torn down, the walls I have repaired, and the walls of monuments crumbling under the sediments of history.
+I grew up doodling on my father’s mechanical engineering textbooks and sewing clothes using patterns from my mother’s fashion magazines.
+As an artist, I favour compositions where the whole is made up of tailored parts, forming a structure similar to a blueprint, reflecting my need to make things work and create order out of chaos.
+My worldview leans towards structural symbols reminiscent of maps, archives, borders, and walls.
+Walls often appear in my stories.
+I remember walls torn down, walls I have repaired, and the walls of monuments crumbling under the sediments of history.
 I remember the belief in building a new world for a better future.
-Much happens in the world while the walls go up and down haphazardly, with their unanticipated agency.
+Much happens in the world while walls go up and down unpredictably, with their unexpected influence.

 The Four Buildings (2025) diptych references the roof shapes of four specific utilitarian buildings from my two homelands, suturing the distant cultures within a unified context.
 One pair of rooflines represents the travelling hubs I have frequented, both having the power to facilitate and disrupt migrations.
 The other pair represents the universities I have attended in the two countries, homes of enlightenment, disillusion, and activism.
 Each pair of buildings connects geographies and power structures of travel and education in Serbia and Canada in an upside-down way, as one may think of them being on opposite sides of the globe, world politics, and positions of power.